damianhakert/damianhakert.github.io/source/_posts/2016-03-04-remote-working-gitlab.md

 ### Working remotely at GitLab

 You might be curious what it's like to work remotely at GitLab.
-Watch this video to hear from our team.
+Watch this video to hear from our team!

-(embed video)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/NoFLJLJ7abE" frameborder="0" allowfullscreen></iframe>

 ### Our handbook